Open Command History window

 Do one of the following:

-To extend the selection to include multiple commands, press Shift+↑.
+To extend the selection to include multiple statements, press Shift+↑.

 Copy statements to another window.